 Many pet owners are unsure about when their dog’s loose, watery stool is something to be worried about, and when it’s a passing anomaly.
 First, you can start determining potential causes for the diarrhea—did they sneak some “non-approved” food earlier that day, or did their diet recently change?

-If it’s a one-time bout of loose or watery stool, it may not be anything to worry about.
+If it’s a one-time bout of loose or watery stool, it’s likely not anything to worry about.
 If your dog has sudden diarrhea or other gastrointestinal (GI) symptoms, it can be a result of acute causes, such as stress-related colitis or “garbage gut”—a signal that your dog got into the trash.

 If it’s a more chronic case, however, your veterinarian may want to perform a fecal exam to identify possible intestinal parasites, or abdominal X-rays and ultrasound to screen and visualize the gastrointestinal tract.